+Filed by the Registrant \boxtimes Filed by a Party other than the Registrant \square Check the appropriate box:

+- Preliminary Proxy Statement

+- □ Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2))

+- ☑ Definitive Proxy Statement

+- Definitive Additional Materials

-File d by th e Registrant ⊠ File d by a Party other than the Registrant o Che ck the appropriate box: 0 Preli minary Proxy Statement 0 Conf idential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) \boxtimes Defir nitive Proxy Statement 0 Defir nitive Additional Materials 0 Solic iting Material under §240.14a-12 AGILE THERAPEUTICS, INC. (Name of Registrant as Specified In Its Charter) (Name of Person(s) Filing Proxy Statement, if other than the Registrant) Pay ment o f Filing Fee (Check the appropriate box): \boxtimes No fe ee required.
-0 computed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11.
-(1) Title of each class of securities to which transaction applies: (2) Aggregate number of securities to which transaction applies: (3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined): (4) Proposed maximum aggregate value of transaction: (5) Total fee paid: \$ 0 Fee p baid previously with preliminary materials.
-0 k box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid previously.
-Identify the previous g by registration statement number, or the Form or Schedule and the date of its filing.
-(1) Amount Previously Paid: (2) Form, Schedule or Registration Statement No.: (3) Filing Party:
+- □ Soliciting Material under §240.14a-12

+AGILE THERAPEUTICS, INC.

+(Name of Registrant as Specified In Its Charter)

+(Name of Person(s) Filing Proxy Statement, if other than the Registrant)

+Payment of Filing Fee (Check the appropriate box):

+- \boxtimes No fee required. \Box Fee computed or - Fee computed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11. - (1) Title of each class of securities to which transaction applies: - (2) Aggregate number of securities to which transaction applies: - (3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined): - (4) Proposed maximum aggregate value of transaction: - (5) Total fee paid: \$

+□ Fee paid previously with preliminary materials.

+□ Check box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid previously.
+Identify the previous filing by registration statement number, or the Form or Schedule and the date of its filing.

+- (1) Amount Previously Paid:

+- (2) Form, Schedule or Registration Statement No.:

+- (3) Filing Party:

+- (4) Date Filed:

-April 25, 2019
+April 24, 2020

-You are cordially invited to attend the 2019 Annual Meeting of Stockholders of Agile Therapeutics, Inc. (the "Annual Meeting") that will be held on Thursday, June 6, 2019 at 9:00 a.m. local time, at the Princeton Marriott at Forrestal, 100 College Road East, Princeton, NJ 08540.
+You are cordially invited to attend the 2020 Annual Meeting of Stockholders of Agile Therapeutics, Inc. (the "Annual Meeting"), which, in light of the COVID-19 pandemic and related public health concerns, will be held virtually via the Internet at www.virtualshareholdermeeting.com/AGRX2020 on Tuesday, June 9, 2020 at 9:00 a.m. local time.

 Details regarding admission to the Annual Meeting and the business to be conducted are described in the accompanying proxy materials.
-Also included is a copy of our 2018 Annual Report.
+Also included is a copy of our 2019 Annual Report.
 We encourage you to read this information carefully.

 Your vote is important.
-Whether or not you plan to attend the Annual Meeting, we hope you will vote as soon as possible.
-You may vote over the Internet, by telephone or by mailing a proxy card, if you have requested one.
-Voting over the Internet, by telephone or by written proxy will ensure your representation at the Annual Meeting regardless of whether or not you attend in person.
+Whether or not you plan to attend the virtual Annual Meeting, we hope you will vote as soon as possible.
+You may vote prior to the Annual Meeting over the Internet, by telephone or by mailing a proxy card, if you have requested one.
+Voting over the Internet, by telephone or by written proxy will ensure your representation at the Annual Meeting regardless of whether or not you attend virtually.
 Please review the instructions in the proxy materials you received in the mail regarding each of these voting options.